JarbasHiveMind/HiveMind-core/README.md

    Develop your features or bug fixes in a feature branch and submit a pull request to the main repository.

 4. **Join the Discussion**:
    Participate in the [Matrix chat](https://matrix.to/#/#jarbashivemind:matrix.org) to share ideas and collaborate with the community.

+As HiveMind continues to grow, there are several exciting projects on the horizon that could benefit from community involvement.

+🚧 Here are some beginner-friendly projects where you can contribute: 🚧

+- **Wyoming Binary Protocol** 🏡: Translate binary payloads to the Wyoming protocol, using Wyoming servers instead of OVOS plugins.
+- **Assist Protocol Agent** 🏡: Develop an agent that communicates with Home Assistant, enabling seamless integration of HiveMind satellites with Home Assistant.
+- **HTTP / MQTT Network Protocols** 🌐: Implement network protocols specifically designed for IoT devices, enhancing connectivity and communication within smart environments.
+- **GGWave Network Protocol** 🎶: Create a solution for HiveMind communication via sound, allowing for networkless systems to interact using audio signals.

 ---